-The British reaction to this decimation in practice was fuelled largely by a complete misinterpretation of the indigenous culture with regards to connection to ancestral lands, as well as a prevalent sense of inferiority as determined by the imperial racial hierarchy.
-Moreover, the need from the British to gain from the colony – originally in terms of establishing successful penal settlements, and then to cultivate a self-sustaining white-outpost within the expanding British Empire – vastly outweighed the need for contemporary authorities to accommodate the original inhabitants of that land.
-What is perhaps most telling in the story is an ambivalence towards the horrors which Indigenous Tasmanians were enduring.
+The British reaction to this decimation was fuelled largely by a complete misinterpretation of indigenous culture with regards to connection to ancestral lands, as well as a prevalent sense of inferiority as determined by the imperial racial hierarchy.
+Moreover, Britain’s need to gain from the colony – originally in terms of establishing successful penal settlements, and then to cultivate a self-sustaining white-outpost within the expanding British Empire – vastly outweighed the need for contemporary authorities to accommodate the original inhabitants of that land.
+What is perhaps most telling in the story is an ambivalence towards the horrors that Indigenous Tasmanians were enduring.
 The overriding fact is that as long as the colony thrived, the British regarded Aboriginal plight as a matter of fact, and, overwhelmingly, simply did not care.

 - Niall Ferguson, Empire: How Britain Made the Modern World